I ask you this as one human being to another: How can you NOT like the Charlotte Bobcats?

 No, I didn't leave the "I" out of "Milk".

-< Jordan Geary 1 comments
+Jordan Geary

 Categories: Black And Blue Jor, Entertainment Stuff, News